-The overlap between the datasets obtained for thermally stressed and as_collected samples suggests that thermal stressing did not impart significant damage or mineralogical changes (if any) to modify the strength of these rocks (Fig. 5).
-Yet, a closer look at the mechanical data suggests that the initial convex increase in stress with strain is more pronounced for the thermally stressed samples than for their pristine equivalent (Fig. 4c), indicating that the thermally stressed samples have more cracks to close than their untreated equivalents.
-It is therefore likely that thermal stressing has caused the creation or opening of microfractures, dislocating the rocks slightly in the process, but not enough to cause a notable increase in porosity or decrease in strength.
+The overlap between the datasets obtained for thermally stressed and as-collected samples suggests that thermal stressing did not impart significant damage or mineralogical changes (if any) to modify the strength of these rocks (Fig. 5).
+Yet, a closer look at the mechanical data suggests that the initial increase in stress with strain is more pronounced for the thermally stressed samples than for their pristine equivalent (Fig. 4c), indicating that thermal stressing has caused the opening of micro-fractures, dislocating the rocks slightly in the process.